 - Problems with vision

-All of these symptoms can easily become deadly when paired with a motor vehicle.
+All of these symptoms can quickly become deadly when paired with a motor vehicle.
 Save yourself the trouble and always walk, call a taxi, or carpool if you have been drinking.

-You may think that since a golf cart is smaller than a normal vehicle it’s okay to drink and drive.
+You may think that since a golf cart is smaller than a standard vehicle, it’s okay to drink and drive.
 But it’s not!
-Drinking and driving is not only dangerous to yourself, but it’s also dangerous to your passengers and pedestrians.
+Drinking and driving are not only dangerous to yourself, but it’s also hazardous to your passengers and pedestrians.

 3. Never Overcrowd

 Golf carts come with a maximum capacity for a reason.
 You should never attempt to fit more people on a golf car than it is made to handle.

 A general rule is that every passenger should have their seat inside the golf cart.
 Never allow passengers to sit on laps or hang off the side or back of the cart.

 Overcrowding your golf cart makes it easier for passengers to fall off or get injured.
 Adding more weight puts more strain on the golf cart, making driving dangerous.